 Course Program of Study

 Based on recently updated federal guidelines, there are changes in financial aid that may apply to you.
-The majority of students who wish to receive their maximum aid eligibility while working towards a minor would need 12 or more CPOS hours in addition to any hours applicable to their minor unless the minor coursework is required for degree completion, fulfills elective credits, or meets general education requirements.
+The majority of students who wish to receive their maximum aid eligibility while working towards a minor need 12 or more CPOS hours in addition to any hours applicable to their minor unless the minor coursework is required for degree completion, fulfills elective credits, or meets general education requirements.
 Federal and State Aid affected by this guidance includes but is not limited to: PELL, Federal Direct Loans, HOPE, TSAA

 Helpful reminders: